What must I do to be saved?

 Ultimately, it is “not good that man (or woman) should be alone”, and a person’s relationship in marriage, as with their other relationships, reflects their relationship with God.

 Society bears a large part of the blame.
 We discourage marriage, which we say oppresses women.
-We call on people to marry late, preferably after age 25, and tempt them ceaselessly with stories and images during their teen and early adult years.
+We call on people to marry late, preferably after age 30, and tempt them ceaselessly with stories and images during their teen and early adult years.
 We tolerate or even encourage pre-marital sex.
 We eliminate men’s and women’s roles and rules for building relationships and are surprised when people don’t know what to do.
-Anything that makes one partner uncomfortable is punishable by breaking the relationship, or worse.
+There is no forgiveness between people, as anything that makes one partner uncomfortable is punishable by breaking the relationship.
+Increasingly, women accuse men of abuse or assault, regardless of what actually happened and how consensual it was.
 If the societal standard is sex on the third date, many couples will follow.

 Perhaps one day we will understand that maturity, not age, is the key to marital success, help the young to be mature, and encourage couples to marry when they are ready.
 Perhaps families and friends will help each young couple put boundaries around their physical intimacy.
 Perhaps older people will teach the truth and exemplify it.
 Perhaps men, young and old, will treat women with the love and respect of a husband, not a chattel.
 On that day “Third date sex” will be a memory, like many ill-advised flings, which we try to forget.